Top 20 Least & Most Landlord-Friendly States

 9. Arkansas

-On average, Arkansas homeowners pay just $977 annually in property taxes, one of the lowest nationwide.
-This makes this state attractive for landlords chasing higher rental cash flow.
+On average, Arkansas rental property owners pay just $977 annually in property taxes, one of the lowest nationwide.
+This makes the state attractive to real estate investors seeking higher rental cash flow.

 Like many Southern neighbors, the state prohibits cities and local governments from enacting rent control.
 Plus, the state doesn’t have an implied warranty of habitability.
-This means it doesn’t force landlords into a default commitment to handle repairs and maintenance, only stepping in if the lease includes this commitment.
+This means it doesn’t force landlords into a default commitment to handle repairs and maintenance; it only steps in if the lease includes this commitment.

 Evictions in the state are also relatively fast.
 The process takes about two to four weeks from start to finish.
 Should you terminate a lease?
 You’re all set as long as you give a heads-up equivalent to one rental period on oral agreements or follow the terms specified in a written lease.
 If you follow these rules, you don’t need a reason to terminate a lease in Arkansas.